EGeorge2021r/Challenge2_Repo/loan_qualifier_app/README.md

 ---

 ## Technologies
 The programming language used for this project is Python 3.9.
-In addition, the following python libraries were imported and used in the coding:
+In addition, the following libraries were imported and used in the coding:
 1. Fire
 2. Questionary
 3. pathlib